-Use the Health & Safety Plan included with Health & Safety Xpert® to help you prepare a comprehensive and detailed Health & Safety Plan for each job you carry out.
-Much of the information contained in a Health & Safety Plan is specific to the individual job and must therefore by carefully prepared for each separate project you carry out.
+Use the Health & Safety Plan included with Health & Safety Xpert® to help you prepare a comprehensive and detailed Construction Phase Health & Safety Plan for each job you carry out.
+Much of the information contained in a Health & Safety Plan is specific to the individual job and must therefore be carefully prepared for each separate project you carry out.